marcfielding1/tothehighstreet-searchWidget/README.md

 # Overview

 This custom search widget is to allow customers on mobile and desktop to get a uniform search experience - currently our wordpress theme doesn't pull categories when on mobile and the category dropdown is too big.
-Categories in our case are actually Shops, so we do want users to be able to search in a specific shop easily.
+Categories in our case are actually shops, so we do want users to be able to search in a specific shop easily.

 The widget will have the following states.